euan-forrester/photo-recommender-poc/README.md

 Proof of concept for a system that recommends photos based on previous photos you liked

+# Introduction

+This is based off a system called Flexplore written by Lars Pohlmann back around 2008: https://www.flickr.com/groups/flexplore/

+This script is based off his public posts about how it worked, in particular https://www.flickr.com/groups/709526@N23/discuss/72157604460161681/72157604455830572

+The idea behind Flexplore was to function as a better version of Flickr's Explore feature, which purports to help users discover high-quality work from around Flickr.
+Where Explore scored photos globally based on what Flickr calls "Interestingness", Flexplore tailored its output to each user specifically.
+The intuition behind its operation was that if I like a photo taken by someone, I will probably like other photos they took.
+But, it's really *their* favorite photos by other people that demonstrate what they're trying to accomplish.
+So, if I like one of their photos, I'll probably *really* like what they're shooting for.

+Thus, Flexplore scored the people who took the photos I like by how many favorites we have in common (a proxy for how similar our tastes are).
+Then it scored the photos *they* like by the other people who favorited them, and shows me the top-scoring photos which are thus defined by my own idiosyncratic tastes.

+It was pretty successful at showing people work that was interesting to them that they hadn't seen before: https://www.flickr.com/groups/94761711@N00/discuss/72157604058004797/

+Lars later added a feature for "show my more photos like this" that finds photos with similar people who favorited them: https://www.flickr.com/groups/flexplore/discuss/72157630056207294/

+I wrote this to see if I could get the general idea working before I took a run at trying to build a scalable system suitable for many users.

+I also noticed that it's pretty trivial to generate a list of top-scoring users, and I found in my personal experience that I enjoyed both their work and their favorites, so I included that in the output as well.

 # Instructions

 ## Step 1